 Plenary 4: Capturing the breadth and depth of the digital health era – beyond the COVID-19 pandemic

-Organised by WHO Regional Office for Europe, EUPHA Digital health section
+Organisers: WHO Regional Office for Europe, EUPHA Digital health section.

 The session which will be organised as a round table discussion will open by taking a candid look at how digital technologies have been harnessed to support the public-health response to COVID-19.
 Panellists will critically discuss how applications have been used in population surveillance, testing, tracking and tracing, in rolling out vaccinations as well as the controversial uses of smart vaccination certificates.
 They will be asked to reflect on infodemics and how these have hindered an optimal global pandemic response.